afritz1/OpenTESArena/README.md

 ### Music setup
 Arena uses MIDI files for music, so the user must have MIDI sound patches in order to have music play in-game.

-The easiest way is to download one of the eawpats packages ([zip](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.zip), [tar.gz](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.tar.gz)) and place the extracted eawpats folder into your `data` folder.
+The easiest way is to download one of the eawpats packages ([zip](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.zip), [tar.gz](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.tar.gz)) and place the extracted eawpats folder into the OpenTESArena `data` folder.

-If you would like to use a different sound patches library (like OPL3), simply edit `MidiConfig` in the options file to point to another MIDI `.cfg` file.
+If you would like to use a different sound patches library like OPL3, edit `MidiConfig` in the options file to point to the MIDI `.cfg` file for that library.

 ## Building from source